curtisbarnard/formula1-bingo/README.md

     - Submit a PR once finished.
 - If you have a new idea that isn't covered by an issue, please submit a new one
 - I'm always looking for new phrases/track specific bingo items!
+- I'm always looking for free no attribution images to use.

 ## Ideas for webpage
 - [x] Post on GitHub